 But What About When It Is Not Possible?

 If your business is a travel site, you have to agree with me that unlikely you’ll be able to stay in all the best hotels in Quebec, Canada for instance!

 So how do you write an honest review without checking in the hotels?
 The answer is: Consider researching the best reviews and any other information you can find about those places.
 It should be easy now since we went over in my other article “Spot Fake Reviews“.
 Then, put all your findings together into your own original coverage of the hotels.

 You will have to do good quality research.
 It will take time.
-Then take your findings and add thought, delivered in a format and voice that make it uniquely yours.
+Then take your findings and add a thought, delivered in a format and voice that makes it uniquely yours.

 How can I do that?

 Easy: By using Sites like Amazon and TripAdvisor.
 You take all the reviews, I mean ALL of them, positive and negative.
 Look for common complaints, what do people love, who do the reviewers say this hotel is best suited to?

 Are there reviews on YouTube?
 What do they say?